 What is Spring Boot Microservices?

-Generally, we use the term Spring Boot Microservices where we develop a Microservices based application using Java.
+Generally, we use the term Spring Boot Microservices where we develop a Microservices based application using Java Spring Boot.
 Spring Boot in nothing but a framework to develop a ready to run application in Java.
-Moreover, Spring Boot framework also supports to develop Microservices in Java.
+Moreover, Spring Boot framework offers an easy assistance to develop Microservices in Java.
 Moreover, we have a variety of starters in Spring Boot that help us to easily develop a microservices based application.
 Hence, When we develop microservice based applications using Spring Boot, we collectively call it Spring Boot Microservices.

 How are Microservices Flexible with Spring Cloud?

 Spring Cloud can help developers with service configurations, service discovery, circuit-breaking, load-balancing, distributed tracing & logging, and monitoring.
 It can even sometimes act as an API gateway.
 Further, let’s discuss about the terminologies that we use in the development of Microservices in Java including the java microservices tools.

 What is Service Registration & Discovery?